bakNa2t/engword/README.md

 #### What has been implemented:

-- used [Free Dictionary API](https://dictionaryapi.dev/) to data from server
+- used [Free Dictionary API](https://dictionaryapi.dev/) to fetch data from server
 - JS allows catch error if a `word` wasn't found `try {} catch()` block
 - using `innerHTML` to display the meaning and pronunciation
 - if the word isn't found then an error message is displayed